msarahan/msarahan.github.io/_posts/2008-04-09-trojan-marketing.markdown

 tags: []
 comments: []
 ---
-<p>I was surprised to see condoms being sold in the local law bookstore, which doubles as a convenience store.Â  I was more surprised by Trojan's new marketing theme: "Evolve - use a condom every time."Â  How are people supposed to evolve using a condom every time?Â  Doesn't evolution sort of imply reproduction?</p>
+<p>I was surprised to see condoms being sold in the local law bookstore, which doubles as a convenience store.
+I was more surprised by Trojan's new marketing theme: "Evolve - use a condom every time."
+How are people supposed to evolve using a condom every time?
+Doesn't evolution sort of imply reproduction?</p>